dakotasanchez/farmers-market-finder/README.md

 - Search any city, town, or zip code for farmers markets.
 - Use device location to show nearby markets.
-- Show distance to markets near device.
+- Show distance to markets when using device location.
 - List view and map view of markets.
-- Various details (address, schedule, products, etc.) provided by USDA API.
+- Various details (address, schedule, websites, etc.) provided by [my market API](https://github.com/dakotasanchez/market-api).
 - Pin markets to "Favorite markets" list on app home screen.

 Open source libraries utilized: